Post-Janus Legislation Weakens Impact of Supreme Court’s Decision and Imposes Heightened Requirements on Public and Educational Employers

 Limitations on Release of Information

-Senate Bill 1784 amends the Freedom of Information Act to prohibit public employers from disclosing employee home addresses, dates of birth, home and personal cell phone numbers, personal email addresses, and any information that personally identifies employee membership in a labor organization or other voluntary association with a labor organization.
-Public employers would also be prohibited from disclosing email or other communications between a labor organization and its members.
-Senate Bill 1784 allows a public employee or exclusive bargaining representative to file an unfair labor practice charge or commence an action in circuit court against a public employer in the event of disclosure of any of the prohibited information.
+Public Act 101-0620 amends the Freedom of Information Act to prohibit public employers from disclosing employee home addresses, dates of birth, home and personal cell phone numbers, personal email addresses, and any information that personally identifies employee membership in a labor organization or other voluntary association with a labor organization.
+Public employers are now prohibited from disclosing email or other communications between a labor organization and its members.
+Public Act 101-0620 allows a public employee or exclusive bargaining representative to file an unfair labor practice charge or commence an action in circuit court against a public employer in the event of disclosure of any of the prohibited information.

 Employer Neutrality Requirements and Limitations on Employees’ Revocation Rights

-Senate Bill 1784 prohibits public employers from discouraging employees or applicants from becoming or remaining union members or authorizing dues deductions and prohibits employers from interfering with the relationship between employees and their exclusive representative.
-In addition, the legislation gives unions greater control over employee membership and dues deduction authorizations.
+Public Act 101-0620 prohibits public employers from discouraging employees or applicants from becoming or remaining union members or authorizing dues deductions and prohibits employers from interfering with the relationship between employees and their exclusive representative.
+In addition, the law gives unions greater control over employee membership and dues deduction authorizations.
 It requires public employers to direct employee requests to authorize, revoke, change, or cancel dues authorization to the union unless otherwise mutually agreed upon by the public employer and union; the union also is responsible for processing and notifying the public employer of any employee requests to change the status of their membership.
-The legislation also requires unions to indemnify public employers for any damages or reasonable costs incurred as a result of any claims made by employees in connection with deductions that were made in good faith reliance on the information provided by the union.
+The law also requires unions to indemnify public employers for any damages or reasonable costs incurred as a result of any claims made by employees in connection with deductions that were made in good faith reliance on the information provided by the union.
 Specifically, it allows employees and the union to limit the employee’s right to revoke authorization of membership payments, including for a one-year period.
-Finally, the legislation allows for automatic renewal of membership payments, provided there is a minimum of a ten-day period during which employees can revoke their authorization.
+Finally, the law allows for automatic renewal of membership payments, provided there is a minimum of a ten-day period during which employees can revoke their authorization.

-If Senate Bill 1784 is signed into law, labor organizations that represent public employees under both the IPLRA and the IELRA will exert greater influence and control over internal union matters and dues deduction authorizations.
-There are several provisions of the legislation that will have immediate impact on public employers and their relationships with the labor organizations that represent their employees.
-We will continue to monitor the legislation and provide a detailed assessment of its implications if it is signed into law.
+Public Act 101-0620 was made effective December 20, 2019.
+Accordingly, labor organizations that represent public employees under both the IPLRA and the IELRA will exert greater influence and control over internal union matters and dues deduction authorizations.
+As several provisions of the legislation have an immediate impact on public employers and their relationships with the labor organizations that represent their employees, we recommend you consult with counsel to ensure compliance with these implications.